alistairjcbrown/html-pdf-live-conversion/readme.md

 Uses grunt watch to watch HTML and CSS files for changes.
 If a change is detected, phantomjs is used to convert the HTML into a PDF file.

+Instructions below are aimed at linux.
+This has only been tested on Ubuntu.
+YMMV.

 ## Prerequisites

 Install